 This night, like all others before, Klaus would set down his thick glasses on the nightstand next to his bed and welcome the familiar blur that enveloped him.
 His thoughts often returned to his childhood in Katmandu and the chronology of events leading to the present.
-Recently, since returning from the Coachella Valley with the El Stupido, the quantity of events and vivid depth of detail surrounding them, began to bombard his blur at an alarming pace.
+Recently, since returning from the Coachella Valley, the quantity of events and vivid depth of detail surrounding them, began to bombard his blur at an alarming pace.

 Rather than worry, the doctor embraced the abundance and rapidity of his new recollections.
 How could he have forgotten so much of the space between the benchmarks?
 The people he merged with, the scents, tones and emotions that helped form him, were all swiftly coming at him.
 Each episode fitting perfectly in synch with the prior and following scenes.
 Even his life’s regrets now lay before him with new perspective.

 The string and pattern of visuals for the past four nights, although expanding and accelerating with each new eve, kept ending abruptly on one of two separate events not logically fitting his timeline.
 He would open his eyes and anxiously reconstruct the chain, trying to derive the logic in the pattern.